saveweb/dokuwiki-dumper/README.md

 | `pages/`                | latest page content.                        |
 <!-- /Dump structure -->

+## Available Backups/Dumps

+> `dokuWikiDumper` and `dokuWikiUploader` is still in development, so there is no available backup on the Internet Archive yet.

+I made some backups for testing, you can check out the list: <https://github.com/orgs/saveweb/projects/4>.
+I will upload them to the Internet Archive when `dokuWikiDumper` is stable enough and `dokuWikiUploader` is ready.

+> If you dumped a dokuwiki and want to share it, please feel free to open an issue, I will add it to the list.

 ## How to import dump to DokuWiki

 If you need to import dokuwiki, please add the following configuration to `local.php`